-Later Moses spoke of leadership of men, in saying: Take you wise men, of understanding, and known among the tribes, and I will make them rulers over you (Deuteronomy 1:12-13).
-Many other references as to the role of men in leadership is mentioned in God's Word which is written in a masculine sense; which does not advocate women in leadership.
+Later Moses spoke of leadership of men, in saying: Take you wise men, of understanding, and known among the tribes, and I will make them rulers over you (Deuteronomy 1:13).
+Many other references as to the role of men in leadership are mentioned in God's Word, written in a masculine sense, which does not advocate women in leadership.

-A Bible commentary noted: Ruling is not only according to the laws of the land but according to the law of God; having His fear before the eyes to whom they are accountable.
-This admonishment is to all who are counted worthy to exercise rule and authority over their fellowman.
+It was noted that ruling is not only according to the laws of the land but according to the law of God; having His fear before the eyes to whom they are accountable.
+This admonishment is to all who are counted worthy to exercise rule and authority over their fellow man.

 However, this was cast aside in many instances because the leader was serving other gods, or himself, and not concerned about the God of Creation; or judgment that would one day hold them accountable.
-Scripture reveals: It is appointed to men once to die but after this the judgment (Hebrews 9:27).
-It is a fearful thing to fall into the hands of the living God (Hebrews 10:31).
-For our God is a consuming fire (Hebrews 12:29).
+Scripture reveals: It is a fearful thing to fall into the hands of the living God (Hebrews 10:31); for our God is a consuming fire (Hebrews 12:29).

 Scripture reveals: Obey them that have rule over you, and submit yourselves; for they watch for your souls, as they that must give an account, that they may do so with joy, and not grief: for that is unprofitable for you (Hebrews 13:17).